-The recent move to 'Designated Institution' status, as part of the University of Bolton group, is a significant achievement.
-The Department for Education has now approved that model and has designated a newly set up subsidiary company limited by guarantee (called Bolton College) which is eligible to receive public funding which is a necessary step in order to operate a publicly funded further education college.
+The recent move to 'Designated Institution' status, as part of the University of Bolton group, was a significant achievement.
+The Department for Education has now approved the model with Bolton College as a designated subsidiary company limited by guarantee (called Bolton College) which is eligible to receive public funding which is a necessary step in order to operate a publicly funded further education college.